2023-25 Digital Dialogue: Wales Impact Report

 92

-Eight of of the Dialogue sessions were Leader Dialogues, connecting learners with the Senedd Party Leaders.
+27% of sessions were conducted partially or fully in Welsh.
+8 of the Dialogue sessions were Leader Dialogues, connecting learners with the Senedd Party Leaders.

 Impact on learners